ForMAX

 A UNIQUE TOOL FOR THE RESEARCH ON THE MATERIAL OF THE FUTURE

-ForMAX is a unique investment to facilitate research on new and improved materials based on components from wood and its manufacturing processes, to contribute to a future sustainable society.
-ForMAX is made possible by a donation from the Knut and Alice Wallenberg Foundation and the industry’s investment in Treesearch.
-The first experiments at ForMAX were carried out in fall 2022.
+ForMAX is a unique investment to facilitate research on new and improved materials based on components from wood and its manufacturing processes, with the purpose of contributing to a future sustainable society.
+ForMAX is made possible by a donation from Knut and Alice Wallenberg Foundation and the industry’s investment in Treesearch.
+The first experiments was carried out fall 2022.

 Read more about ForMAX